kashida/ir2js/LANGUAGE.md

 */
 ```

-As in this example, a code section starts with a line with a colon (with no
+As seen in this example, a code section starts with a line with a colon (with no
 indentation), followed by an indented block.
 There are several types of code
 sections.
 What is used here is simply `:` which marks a block of code.
 See
 [Code section types] for the complete list.

-Comments inside the code sections need to start with `//` (same as the line
+Comments inside the code sections need to start with a `//` (same as the line
 comments in JavaScript). __ir__ does not support block comments `/* ... */`.

 Also note, __ir__ is a line based language -- a line terminated by `\n` is one